NASA-IMPACT/admg-backend/api_app/api_documentation.md

 This is because every item has its own identifying UUID, and related objects linked from other tables are always specified using a UUID.
 For example, each Campaign might have been conducted in conjunction with a Partner Org.
 However, Partner Org is not a simple string value.
 It is an independent object with its own table and additional metadata.
 So the Campaign API response will list Partner Org as a UUID to the relevant object.

-If you would like to see the details on that Partner Org, you must query the `/partner_org/` endpoint with the given UUID.
+If you would like to see the details on that Partner Org, you must query the `partner_org` endpoint with the given UUID.
 Using the metadata shown above, we would make the following query:
 ```
 https://admg.nasa-impact.net/api/partner_org/d6ffd2fa-1230-4971-a0a4-832b27b3a6c1
 ```